7 Smart Last-Minute Moving Tips

 Most people plan a move several months in advance.
-This gives them time to organize, clean their homes, and pack at a leisurely pace.
+This gives them time to organize, clean their homes, and pack leisurely.

 But sometimes, a last-minute move can’t be avoided.

-Whatever the driving factor, it’s possible to accomplish a move on short notice without too much pain, depending on the quality of decisions you make during the short window before the move itself.
+Whatever the driving factor, it’s possible to accomplish a move on short notice without too much pain, depending on the quality of your decisions during the brief window before the move itself.

 Here are tips to make your move on short notice more manageable.

-Once you’ve determined how much time you have to move, you can divide your home into sections — almost like a crime scene, cordoned off!
+Once you’ve determined how much time you have to move, you can divide your home into sections — cordoned off like a crime scene!
 On Monday, you’ll pack the bedroom.
 On Tuesday, the bathroom, save for a few essentials like toilet paper and toothpaste.

 You’ll need these items in your moving kit anyway — indispensable things that should always be within easy reach.
 With this approach, you can pack one room per day and be ready in a week.
 And if your home has more than seven rooms, stop reading this article immediately and call your friends for help.